ChesterJFGould/LambdaPrimeSimple/README.md

 # Design
 The compiler is designed around a Continuation Passing Style (CPS) intermediate language.
 This allows for a very simple design as all statements are tail expressions and so things such as saving registers across calls just do not need to be implemented.
-However this form does come with some drawbacks such as saving of all live variables when a conditional isn't in tail position in the original source.
+However this form does come with some drawbacks such as the saving of all live variables when a conditional isn't in tail position in the original source.
 In the future I hope to exploit to strengths of CPS (e.g. beta reduction is always sound even when computing the arguments has side-effects) to offset these inefficiencies and even potentially eliminate them altogether.

 # Current Syntax